Fiona Beckett

-Fiona Beckett is a Bristol-based writer and food journalist who regularly writes for The Guardian, Decanter magazine, and other UK news publications.
-She has also written for The Times, The Daily Mail, The Telegraph, and National Geographic Food.
+Fiona Beckett (born 1948) is a Bristol-based writer and food journalist who regularly writes for The Guardian, Decanter, and other UK news publications.
+She has also written for The Times, the Daily Mail, The Telegraph, and National Geographic Food.
 She is a regular judge for competitions such as the BBC Food and Farming Awards, the Andre Simon Awards, and the Fortnum & Mason Awards.

 Beckett has written 23 books about food and wine, including How to Match Food and Wine, Cooking with Wine, and Wine by Style.
-Beckett has been a contributing editor to Decanter since 1998 and since 2010 she has been a wine columnist for the Guardian.
+She has been a contributing editor at Decanter since 1998 and was a wine columnist for The Guardian from 2010 to 2024.

-Fiona Beckett has four children.
-Her son is Will Beckett, founder of the Hawksmoor restaurant chain.
+Beckett has four children, including Will Beckett, co-founder of the Hawksmoor restaurant chain.
 She has a BA in Philosophy & Politics from the University of Exeter.